hpc/charliecloud/doc/dev.rst

 --------------

 We use the following labels (a.k.a. tags) to organize issues.
-Each issue (or stand-alone PR) should have label(s) from every category, with the exception of disposition which only applies to closed issues.
+Each issue (or stand-alone PR) should have label(s) from each category, with the exception of disposition which only applies to closed issues.
+Labels are periodically validated using a script.

 Charliecloud team members should label their own issues.
-Members of the general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
+The general public are more than welcome to label their issues if they like, but in practice this is rare, which is fine.
 Whoever triages the incoming issue should add or adjust labels as needed.

 .. note::